 If this happens, follow your instincts!
 Your planning wasn’t wasted—it prepared you for the trance you got.
 Expect to leave your “script” behind.
 That’s what’s supposed to happen.
 It’s a success, not a failure, when your trance goes in an entirely unexpected direction!
 (It’s also a success when you’re trance goes as planned, but that should go without saying.)

-Twelve Types of Trance to Master (links)
+Fourteen Types of Trance to Master (links)

 The Conversation Trance: Carry a secret weapon in your back pocket.